Justcode790/Viral-Blog/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

-## License
-This project is open-source and available under the **MIT License**.

 ## Contact
-For any issues or improvements, open an issue or reach out to me at [your-email@example.com].
+For any issues or improvements, open an issue or reach out to me at [justcode790@gmail.com].